bemix/exchange-magento2/README.md

 Accept payments in your Magento store using AllSecure **EXCHANGE** Platform.

-Current version: 1.2.0
+Current version: 1.2.1

 See a fully functional WooCommerce <a href="http://demo.allsecure.xyz/cart/exchange/mage" target="_new">demo store</a> with AllSecure **EXCHANGE** as a payment gateway.

 ## How to install extension on magento2

-1. copy folder allsecureexchange to your magento2 /app/code/ directory.
+1. copy folder Allsecureexchange to your magento2 /app/code/ directory.
 2. go to your magento2 root directory.
 3. run this command :
-   - php bin/magento module:enable allsecureexchange_allsecureexchange
+   - php bin/magento module:enable Allsecureexchange_Allsecureexchange
    - php bin/magento setup:upgrade
    - php bin/magento setup:static-content:deploy
 4. clear cache - php bin/magento cache:clean